Batiste32/7Doigts-GenAI-RT/README.md

 An input field should appear, asking for a model path.
 This is where the models will be (down)loaded.
 It should only ask this once as this path will be set as a system environment variable.
 Current path will also be written in the config file.
 To make sure it has taken effect, you should restart the program.

-Afterward, a message will be displayed in the terminal asking wehter or not the output should be broadcast to a server :
+Afterward, a message will be displayed in the terminal asking wether or not the output should be broadcast to a server :

 ```
 Should the output be broadcast to the server ?
 Y/N   ->
 ```

+Answer `Y` or `N`.

 **Warning :** Using the server might degrade performances or slow the program down.